Createdd/Writing/articles/VotingApp.md

 - the chart
 - a 404 page

-That's just for the start.
-I am sure to adapt it when actually programming the app.
+That layout was for the start and should provide an overview.
+It is very natural to adapt the component structure when the application is evolving.

 #### Design and build components